Trevor Evans (politician): Parliamentary career

 In 2016, Evans was preselected as the LNP candidate for Brisbane, replacing the retiring Teresa Gambaro.
 The contest for Brisbane in 2016 was the first time both major parties had put forward openly gay candidates in a single electorate: Evans and his Labor opponent, Pat O'Neill.

 Evans retained Brisbane for the LNP at the 2016 federal election and was re-elected in 2019.
 He was subsequently appointed Assistant Minister for Waste Reduction and Environmental Management in the Second Morrison Ministry, under Environment Minister Sussan Ley and held this position until the May 2022 election.

 From 1 February 2025, Evans began publicly campaigning to re-contest his former seat of Brisbane in the upcoming Federal Election.

 Political positions

 Evans is a member of the Moderate/Modern Liberal faction of the Liberal Party.

 Evans opposed the Australian Marriage Law Postal Survey, a policy of the Turnbull government, preferring that the issue of same-sex marriage be put directly to a parliamentary vote.

 Personal life

 Evans announced his engagement to obstetrician Roger Martin in 2021.
 He is Queensland's first openly gay federal MP.
-He has a border collie named Bella.